SecondThundeR/ghosty/README.md

 6. Pull bot to Heroku and wait for build
 7. After getting a log that bot was logged in, you are good to go

+## Discussions

+This project has a [Github Discussions](https://github.com/SecondThundeR/secondthunder-js-bot/discussions) turned on.
+Feel free to ask about this project or give new ideas and etc.

 ## Changelog

 This project has a changelog, which you can find [here](https://github.com/SecondThundeR/secondthunder-js-bot/blob/master/Changelog.md)